 Your gutters should be properly attached to your roof edge and properly sloped to encourage proper drainage.

 The down spouts should be securely attached to the structure and in a location that is not prone to getting hit, this prevents them from being crushed.

 The leaders should extend six feet beyond the foundation or be tiled further away from the foundation or to a sump pit, or drainage culvert.

 Now to the Bi Annual Maintenance.
-You should ensure your gutters, downspouts & Leaders as free of debris such as leaves, tree branches, shingle granuals and anything else that has found its way there.
-Additionally you should be checking for any areas where the gutters are not securly attached to the structure or areas where they system has damage which may impeed the flow of water.
+You should ensure your gutters, downspouts & Leaders as free of debris such as leaves, tree branches, shingle granules and anything else that has found its way there.
+Additionally you should be checking for any areas where the gutters are not securely attached to the structure or areas where they system has damage which may impede the flow of water.

 If you are unsure about the condition of your gutter system give Giles Property Inspection a call!

 For a list of my recommended gutter system accessories and parts, visit the Product Recommendation page.